OlllllllO/Home-Automation-Sweepstakes/README.md

-# Home-Automation-for-ELC-2017
+# Home-Automation-Sweepstakes
-This repository has the Home Automation and Qualcomm DragonBoard™ 410c Sweepstakes files for Embedded Linux Conference 2017
+This repository has the Home Automation and Qualcomm DragonBoard™ 410c Sweepstakes files to be used in shows.

 A demo to showcase the DB 410c as a home automation enabler and use it to register participants for Qualcomm DragonBoard™ 410c Sweepstakes.